-There is a certain amount of irony involved in the timing of when John Allison was first diagnosed as suffering from a mental health condition.
+There is a certain amount of irony involved in the timing of when John Allison was first diagnosed as suffering from ADHD.
 He and his fellow 4Creative ECD Chris Bovill were deep into work on the 2016 Paralympics ad, an epic all-singing, all-dancing film featuring real-life people with all kinds of disabilities, themed around the tagline ‘Yes We Can’.

 “I was diagnosed at the time when we were on set for the Paralympics ad,” says Allison now.
 “So I was trying out my meds … and I was just off my face.
 Because when you first take these meds, your body has to adjust.
 And I was gurning.
 And I hadn’t told anyone yet, other than Chris.